SUPPORT OUTSTANDING STUDENTS

 If your organization advances environmental justice and is interested in hosting a fellow/intern, contact Colleen Callahan, co-executive director, at ccallahan@luskin.ucla.edu for more details about the criteria and expectations.

-Anastasia Vanderpool will be a fellow for Communities for a Better Environment, helping to analyze hazardous waste plans and policies to protect the communities of Southeast LA.
+Anastasia Vanderpool is a fellow for Communities for a Better Environment where she is analyzing hazardous waste plans and policies to protect the communities of Southeast LA.
 Her work is informed by the environmental justice issues her community in the Antelope Valley faces.
 Anastasia is a fourth-year undergraduate student majoring in public affairs and geography and minoring in environmental systems and society.

-As a fellow for Community Water Center, Carl de Joya will research and uplift community-driven water solutions, including informing drinking water policy for vulnerable communities in the San Joaquin Valley.
-He will also analyze regenerative and climate-smart agriculture policies.
+As a fellow for Community Water Center, Carl de Joya helped advance drinking water policy and uplift community-driven solutions in the San Joaquin Valley, a critical agricultural hub for the nation but an area where many residents to not have reliable access to clean drinking water.
+Carl also analyzed regenerative agriculture strategies as part of a campaign to advance climate-smart agricultural policies.
 Carl is pursuing a master’s degree in urban and regional planning to better advocate for disadvantaged communities and the specific harms they face as a result of climate change.

-Carley Towne will join Physicians for Social Responsibility to support their Environmental Justice Communities Against Plastic coalition.
-In this role, she will conduct research that informs policy and advocacy strategies to address plastic pollution across its lifecycle.
+Carley Towne worked with Physicians for Social Responsibility to support their Environmental Justice Communities Against Plastic coalition.
+In this role, Carley contributed to the coalition’s campaign to shape the rulemaking of a landmark law that will have a big impact on reducing plastic pollution in California.
+Her worked included researching policy and advocacy strategies to address plastic pollution across its lifecycle.
 Carley has a deep commitment to environmental justice solutions that also uphold and advance workers’ rights.
 She is currently a second-year Master of Public Policy student.

 Each year, the Luskin Center for Innovation provides financial support for students’ capstone projects, allowing them to expand the scope of their applied environmental justice or sustainability projects.